-No dividend payments were made as at 31 December 2016 (31 December 2015: None).
+No dividend payments were made as at 31 December 2017 (31 December 2016: None).
+Since the General Assembly has not been made as of the announcement of the financial statement, the distribution of profit has not been decided yet.

-Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2016
+Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2017